Friends of the Sandia Mountains (FOSM)

 Click on the images above to read the full announcement and see an enlarged map illustrating the affected area and trails.

-Thanks, Anne Hickman, for your years of faithful service as leader of the paint crew.
-Anne has stepped down due to other commitments.
-Please use the form here if you would be interested in assuming this leadership position.
+Thanks, Anne Hickman and Jenny Blackmore, for your years of faithful service as leaders of the paint crew and trail construction crew.
+Anne and Jenny have stepped down due to other commitments.
+Please use the form on the referenced pages if you would be interested in assuming either leadership position.

 Welcome, New FOSM Members!